thunderbird2009/book_rmn/ch3_auction_and_cost_tracking.md

 1. **Non-compensatory**: If any component is very poor (close to 0), the overall quality score is low, even if other components are excellent.
 A highly relevant ad with a broken landing page gets penalized proportionally, not just additively.

-2. **Diminishing Returns**: The exponents (¦Á, ¦Â, ¦Ã, ¦Ä) typically sum to less than 1.0, creating diminishing returns.
+2. **Diminishing Returns**: The exponents (ï¿½ï¿½, ï¿½ï¿½, ï¿½ï¿½, ï¿½ï¿½) typically sum to less than 1.0, creating diminishing returns.
 For example, improving pCVR from 0.01 to 0.02 (100% relative increase) has more impact than improving from 0.10 to 0.11 (10% increase).

 3. **Interpretable Weights**: The exponents represent the relative importance of each factor.
-In the CPC formula with ¦Á=0.5, ¦Â=0.3, ¦Ã=0.2, conversion likelihood (pCVR) matters most, followed by ad relevance, then landing page quality.
+In the CPC formula with ï¿½ï¿½=0.5, ï¿½ï¿½=0.3, ï¿½ï¿½=0.2, conversion likelihood (pCVR) matters most, followed by ad relevance, then landing page quality.

 4. **Scale Invariance**: Multiplicative forms are less sensitive to the absolute scale of individual components, making the formula more robust to changes in how Ad_Relevance or Landing_Page_Quality are computed.